 - Underwhelming pedals – Yet again, pedals turn out to be Thrustmaster’s weakness.
 In truth, the pedals themselves are quite fine, but they do feel subpar considering the price tag.
 Again, unless you’re a hardcore racing sim fan, this is unlikely to bother you.

 - Less than premium feel – While it is very well-built, one can’t help but feel that the rubber seen on the wheel is not doing it (or the price tag) any justice.

 All in all, the Thrustmaster T300RS is an excellent racing wheel.
 If you’re the kind of gamer who appreciates precision and realistic force feedback in their racing wheel, then this is the right product for you.

 The main shortcoming, in this case, would be that the wheel can simply feel somewhat cheap, but the more noticeable issue is that the pedals are not the best you can get at this price tag.

 - Poor value pedals

 - The rubber feels a bit cheap

 Conclusion – The Best Racing Wheel of 2020

-As mentioned before, the only real downside to the G920 is that the technology behind its force feedback system is not as smooth as what you’d get with some other models, but again, this is only likely to bother more experienced racing fans.
+As stated before, the only real drawback to the G920 is that the technology behind its force feedback system is not as smooth as what you’d get with some other models, but again, this is only likely to be an issue for more experienced racing fans.